glowkeeper/P3D/docs/labs/week4Session12024.md

 These properties make them ideal for projectiles, platforms and elevators, because you want such things to maintain a path independent of physical forces (like gravity), while still having the ability to transport that which they've collided (such as a player controller).

-## Colliders
+### Colliders

 _Colliders_ allow Unity to register when two objects interact.
 They define the [physical collision shape of a _GameObject_](https://docs.unity3d.com/Manual/CollidersOverview.html), such that, a _GameObject_ will react to incoming collisions if it has a _RigidBody_ component that is associated with one or more _Collider_ components. _Colliders_ are invisible and do not _need_ to match the shape of their associated _GameObject_ mesh.
 The primitive _colliders_, _Box Collider_, _Sphere Collider_ and _Capsule Collider_ are the most straightforward and least processor-intensive.

+#### Static Colliders

+GameObjects with a collider (but no _RigidBody_) count as static obstacles that never move.
+However, they can still interact with other _GameObjects_ that have a _RigidBody_ and a _Collider_, so they are useful for massive immovable objects like the ground or the first floor of a building.

-## Triggers
+### Triggers

 _Triggers_ function similarly to _colliders_.
 However, when _triggers_ interact with _colliders_, they are ignored by the physics engine.
 Instead, they can execute scripts, which means they are useful for triggering all types of events; examples are some actions when a _collider_ enters an area, tutorial messages or [cutscenes](https://en.wikipedia.org/wiki/Cutscene).
 You will take advantage of _triggers_ later in the course.

-## Static Colliders

-GameObjects with a collider (but no _RigidBody_) count as static obstacles that never move.
-However, they can still interact with other _GameObjects_ that have a _RigidBody_ and a _Collider_, so they are useful for massive immovable objects like the ground or the first floor of a building.

 ## Exercise